AmirSabzalipour/CV/pages/work2.md

     width: 160px;
     background-color: #a9a9a9; /* Darker background color */
-    border-radius: 10px; /* Add border radius for rounded corners */ }
+    border-radius: 10px; /* Add border radius for rounded corners */
+    margin-right: 0; /* Reduce the margin for the right side */
+    padding-right: 5px; /* Reduce padding for the right side */ }

 .additional-column p,